-Why choose our Bachelor of Science in Nursing program?You’ve already realized your call to a career in nursing, but now you find yourself looking for more opportunities to grow.
-If this sounds like you, then enroll in our Bachelor of Science in Nursing program.
-PA College offers a convenient RN to BSN program – finish your degree in less than two years at either of our instructional sites, located in Lancaster or Lehigh Valley.
-Our accelerated BSN program is designed with classes that meet once a week for four hours, over the course of five weeks.
+Why choose our Bachelor of Science in Nursing program?As a working registered nurse, earning your BSN is one of the first steps in professional growth.
+PA College offers a convenient RN to BSN program – you can finish your degree in less than two years.
+Our accelerated BSN program is designed with the majority of courses that meet once a week for four hours or online, over the course of five weeks.
 This allows flexibility in your personal schedule, and the opportunity to apply what you’ve learned in the classroom in your current nursing position.
 This program is available at the Lancaster campus as well as online, offering even more convenience in a BSN program.
 Blend your learning with just the right balance in work and life.

-Click here to view a sample curriculum in our College Catalog.What is the job outlook?
+VIEW SAMPLE CURRICULUMWhat is the job outlook?
 According to the Bureau of Labor Statistics, 1,207,400 job openings are expected by 2020.
-For more information regarding the average salary, working conditions and job availability for a career in this field, click here to view the PA Department of Labor & Industry’s occupation profile.What are the admission requirements?Applicants must be a graduate of a NLNAC accredited associate degree Nursing Program or a graduate of a NLNAC hospital based program.
-They must be working in a healthcare setting, with a minimum of 8 hours per week.
-They must also have a GPA minimum of 2.0 from their previous college/nursing program.
+For more information regarding the average salary, working conditions and job availability for a career in this field, click here to view the PA Department of Labor & Industry’s occupation profile.What are the admission requirements?Applicants must be a graduate of an accredited associate degree Nursing Program or a graduate of an accredited hospital based program.
+You must be working in a healthcare setting, with a minimum of 8 hours per week.
+You must also have a GPA minimum of 2.0 from their previous college/nursing program.
 Applicants must also submit a copy of their nursing license or temporary work permit.
-Students are permitted to take general education courses, NUR 301, NUR 302, and/or NUR 310 prior to successful completion of state licensure requirements.
-For current students and alumni, who have graduated within the last year and are interested in our baccalaureate programs, simply complete the Letter of Intent and return it to the Admission Office, along with a $100 deposit to hold your space.Program AccreditationThis program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Commission on Collegiate Nursing EducationOne Dupont Circle, NW, Suite 530, Washington D.C.
-20036 (202)887-6791.
-2013-14 Tuition & Fees – Bachelor’s Degree Program
+Students are required to obtain licensure within one year of starting the program.
+For current PA College students and alumni who have graduated within the last year, simply contact the Office of Admission to receive your quick application.

 Note: All fees are non-refundable